Creating a Watch

 It will be many years before that min sdk will be at all reasonable for a regular Android App.

-I made quite a lot of use of Kotlin, though given the context you have to try to avoid unnecessary object creation (in particular avoiding it in your main drawing code).
-If you are familiar with Android Canvas drawing you will find the basics pretty easy.
+I made extensive use of Kotlin, though in this context, you must try to avoid unnecessary object creation (particularly in your main drawing code).
+If you are familiar with Android Canvas drawing, you will find the basics quite straightforward.

 class Chronolight : CanvasWatchFaceService()

-You are going to have to do some trigonometry, assuming you want to make use of the circular screen.
-But it is fairly simple and similar things will come up in most watch faces.
-For example here is some of the basic code (called on drawing each frame).
-Note how certain things have been created elsewhere (i.e. not each frame).
+You will need to do some trigonometry, assuming you want to utilize the circular screen.
+However, it's fairly simple, and similar calculations will arise in most watch face development.
+For example, here is some of the basic code (called when drawing each frame).
+Note how certain objects have been created elsewhere (i.e., not in each frame) to optimize performance.

 val now = System.currentTimeMillis()